tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/detect_memory_leaks_with_jemalloc.md

 # Detect ClickHouse memory leaks with jemalloc

-ClickHouse uses by default the [jemalloc](http://jemalloc.net) allocator.
-When you're trying to identify where a memory leak might be within ClickHouse, you might think that [Valgrind's memcheck](https://valgrind.org/docs/manual/mc-manual.html) or even [Valgrind's massif]
-(https://valgrind.org/docs/manual/ms-manual.html) might be the right tools.
+By default, ClickHouse uses the [jemalloc](http://jemalloc.net) allocator.
+When you're trying to identify where a memory leak might be within ClickHouse, you might think that [Valgrind's memcheck](https://valgrind.org/docs/manual/mc-manual.html) or even [Valgrind's massif](https://valgrind.org/docs/manual/ms-manual.html) might be the right tools.

 However, they require that you compile ClickHouse disabling jemalloc.
 That is, using `-DENABLE_JEMALLOC=0`.
 The reasoning is that Valgrind tools require the use of glibc's allocator to work properly.
 Also, using Valgrind significantly slows down the execution at runtime, usually by a factor of 100x.